Feeding Tips for Premature Babies: Ensuring Healthy Growth

 A baby who weighs about 4 1/2 lbs. usually needs 12-15 ounces of formula or milk per day.
 A good way to see if your baby is getting enough to eat is to observe how many wet diapers he/she has in a 24 hour period.
 Your baby should have 6-8 wet diapers every day.
 Most formula fed baby's will be taking 2-3 ounces every 3-4 hours when discharged from the hospital.
 If your baby is finishing the feeding in a shorter time and still acting hungry offer an extra ounce or two.
 A breast feeding baby will usually increase its feeding time by sucking longer or wanting to eat more often.
 This builds up the mothers milk supply.
 Sometimes this means that your baby will want to eat every 2 hours until your supply will meet his/her demands.
 Your doctor will check your baby's weight at each visit and let you know if the weight gain is appropriate.

-There are three forms of formula: powdered, concentrate, and ready to feed.
-The nutritional content of the three preparations of formula are the same.
-Most formula found in stores has 20 calories per ounce.
-Your doctor will want you to use 20 calorie, unless she/he has specifically told you to use a higher calorie.
-It is very important to use only what the doctor has ordered.
-Higher calorie formulas containing 24 or 27 calories per ounce, need to be ordered and can be very expensive.
+There are three types of baby formula: powdered, concentrate and ready to feed.
+The nutritional content of the three are the same.
+Most preemie babies should have 20 calories per ounce, unless your care team specifically told you to use a higher calorie.
+Higher calorie formulas containing 24 or 27 calories per ounce need to be ordered and are typically more expensive.
 Here are recipes for mixing formula from powder or concentrate.

-How do I take care of the bottles and other equipment when using formula?
+How do I clean baby bottles and other equipment when using formula?

 Bottles, nipples, measuring cups, containers, brushes and any other equipment used for feeding should be washed in hot, soapy water and then rinsed in hot, running water.
 Glass or metal pieces can be washed in the dishwasher.